Recycling

 The recycling bin has a yellow lid and is collected every 2 weeks.

-- Only put acceptable items in your recycling bin (see the list below.)
-If you put items that aren't accepted in your bin, it may not be collected.
+- If you put items that aren't accepted in your recycling bin, it may not be collected.

 - Empty and rinse items before they go in your recycling bin.